gnappo1/Mind-Games-React/README.md

 In development, the client side will run on PORT 3000 while my API server will be accessed on PORT 3001.
 I added proxy field to package.json to tell the development server to proxy any unknown requests to my API server in development.

-You can run the application with a single command 'rake start', check Procfile.dev for details on the processes involved.
+You can run the application with a single command 'rake start'.

 To run the App in development: